Gurvan/ssbm_gym/Readme.md

 `pip install -e .`

-Then also you need to build a specific Dolphin executable from the sources located here https://github.com/Gurvan/dolphin (see instructions below).
+For Linux also you need to build a specific Dolphin executable from the sources located here https://github.com/Gurvan/dolphin (see instructions below).
 The compilation has only be tested on Ubuntu 18.04 at the moment.
 It should also work on Ubuntu 16.

+For Windows, you should download this [compiled version of Dolphin](https://github.com/vladfi1/dolphin/releases/download/v5.2-alpha/win-mw-push.zip), and put the content of the x64 folder inside `dolphin-exe`.
+Windows is supported only for playing or visualizing a bot, it is not recommended for training.

 You also need an ISO of Super Smash Bros.
 Melee NTSC v1.02 that you put or link in the ISOs folder.
 The default name should be SSBM.iso